omerdogan/olives4j-sql/README.md

 	.offset(1)
 ```

-All of these techniques have some pluses and minuses, Most common weaknesses are
+All of these techniques have share the following weaknesses

   - On a change,you have to convert the related code to sql form, update and test the query on an externel sql client, then convert the query back to java form for the used technique.
   - It still error-prone , you can't be sure the code is valid until it run
   - You could not map all type sqls because of the limitation of apis
-  - Some of these techinques work only specific databases only
+  - Some of these techinques applicaple only specific databases only

 Infact, There is more clean solution having none of these weaknesses superior to these techniques